d3ska/d3ska.github.io/_posts/2022-10-05-what-is-coupling.md

 ---
 title: "What is coupling?"
 categories:

-- Blog tags:
+  - Blog
+tags:
   - Metrics
+  - Design
+  - Coupling

 ---